ryanorsinger/learn-to-code-python-workshop/outline.md

 - Deliver notebook(s) on kaggle for students to fork, 3 notebooks one for each section of the 4 hour workshop
 - slide deck

+## Preparation
+- Request Data Science students or folks proficient in python to volunteer as assistants.
+- Print out handouts for participants 1-3 days prior to the workshop.
+We don't need to worry about the printer the morning of the workshop.

+## Setup
+- Be sure to have music going when people show up.
+- Have the contents of `welcome.md` showing on the displays for when people show up.
+Participants should get on the WiFi and create a Kaggle account before the workshop begins.

 ### Deliverables for attendees:
 - 4 page handout
 - Jupyter notebooks w/ lesson material, examples, and exercises
 - a 3 act play (intro to python, intro to , do some analysis on `lemonade.csv`)

-# What is a data scientists?
+## What is a data scientists?
 - someone who knows more stats than the software engineers
 - someone who knows more software engineering than the statisticians

-# 3 act play
+## 3 act play
 0. Setup and expectations and deliver handout (what we're doing today, why we're here) (maybe) Activity == ice breaker == data collection
     - take 5 minutes to visit with a person close to you